cyberkutti-iedc/PingPong/README.md

 ### NodeMCU Hardware Unit

 1. **Power On the NodeMCU:**
-   - Connect to a power source via USB.
+   - Connect to a power source through USB.

 2. **Ensure Network Connectivity:**
    - Ensure the NodeMCU and your server are on the same network.